Trustpoint-Project/trustpoint/docs/source/testing/test_plan.rst

    _`R_011`, ":term:`EST` Endpoint for Onboarded Devices", "Provide an :term:`EST` endpoint for device onboarding.", "All components", "High"
    _`R_012`, "Language Selection and Translation", "Support multi-language UI options for global usability.", "TPC_Web, TP_Client", "Medium"
    _`R_013`, "Remote Credential Download", "Enable credential downloads from a remote device using a one-time password.", "TPC_Web", "High"
+   _`R_103`, "Create, view, and delete a domain", "TPC_Web must provide a way to create, view, and delete a domain.", "TPC_Web, Admin", "High"
+   _`R_104`, "Create, view, revoke and delete a truststore", "TPC_Web must provide a way to create, view, and delete a device.", "TPC_Web, Admin", "High"

 ^^^^^^^^^^^^^^^^^^^^^
 Security Requirements